Keeping up with technology today has become a Herculean challenge, and yet if a business wishes to succeed, they will have to make an effort.

 In the marketing world, Google Search Console is widely considered to be a must-have.
-The service is free which gives businesses no excuse not to use it.
+The service is free, which gives businesses no excuse to use it.
 Google Search Console is essentially a collection of tools and reports that enable users to optimize their websites and develop effective strategies.

 Anyone serious about SEO needs Google Search Console.
 Truly effective SEO is not achievable without using Google Search Console.

-One thing you should know about Structured Data is that to get the most value out of it, you will need to work with a skilled developer.
-Structured Data gets pretty arcane which is why so many firms turn to experienced experts like AlchemyLeads.
+One thing you should know about Structured Data is that to get the most value out of it, and you will need to work with a skilled developer.
+Structured Data gets pretty arcane, which is why so many firms turn to experienced experts like AlchemyLeads.